 Of course, the reasons named above are just a few possible factors that may contribute to a wealthy couple’s likelihood of seeking divorce.
 Other reasons may be affairs, lack of desire to stay married, larger disagreements and any of the other multitudes of reasons why couples choose divorce as the right course of action.

-If you’re going through a divorce in Washington State, read our blog about property division during divorce, dividing retirement accounts and more.
-For representation during your divorce, call the Law Offices of Molly B. Kenny at 425-460-0550 or contact us online.
+If you’re going through a divorce in Washington State, read our blog about property division during divorce, dividing retirement accounts, and more.
+For representation during your divorce, call our high-asset divorce attorney at the Law Offices of Molly B. Kenny at 425-460-0550 or contact us online.